-C. Use the adjustment coupler, the fixed coupler, and the center support bracket to attach the bar to the axles.
+C. Use the adjustment coupler and the fixed coupler to attach the bar to the axles; then install the center support bracket according to the shop drawings.
 Level the bar before you secure it.

 D. Install the adjustment coupler on the same side as the motor so that you do not have to move a ladder back and forth when you align the cam pins; and only slightly tighten the adjustment coupler because you will need to turn it by hand when you align the cam pins.